 "It is our belief that once citizens become aware of the significant costs and risks associated with a compromised transportation system operating at less than optimal capacity, they will feel more compelled to demand calls for action that will, in turn, prompt policymakers to act,” the report said.

-Later this week, Odenton-Severn Patch will begin a regular series on traffic problems in the area.
+Later this week, Odenton-Severn Patch will begin a .
 To "nominate" a traffic chokepoint for coverage, leave a comment below.